Fitbit Inspire 2 review: a solid value choice for tracking wellness and sleep stats

 The Fitbit Inspire 2 is Fitbit's more budget-friendly offering amongst its wide selection of trackers and smartwatches.
 As one of the best sleep trackers, it stands out thanks to being so lightweight and comfortable to wear and – of course – being able to track your sleeping patterns effectively too.

-While the best Fitbit for everyone remains the now aging Fitbit Versa 3 if you can stretch that far or the Fitbit Charge 4, the Fitbit Inspire 2 is still a good bet if money is tight or you simply don't want to invest in anything too feature-rich.
+While the best Fitbit for everyone remains the now-ageing Fitbit Versa 3 if you can stretch that far or the Fitbit Charge 4, the Fitbit Inspire 2 is still a good bet if money is tight or you simply don't want to invest in anything too feature-rich.
+Especially if you find a cheap Fitbit deal on it.

 Fitbit Inspire 2 review: price and release date